FedRAMP/docs/tools/overrides/content/index.md

 ## Total Requirements and Recommendations

-The tables below have summary information about the number of Key Security Indicators, requirements, and recommendations included in 20x Phase Two materials.
+The tables below have summary information about the number of Key Security Indicators, requirements, and recommendations included in 20x Phase 2 materials.

 ### Key Security Indicators